8 Italian-English Bilingual Books to Improve Your Reading Skills

 Plus, even without the words, readers can admire some of the beauty of Italy’s culture, which is always a help in any language learning adventure.

 Sports are another big part of Italian culture, soccer being the biggest of all.

 Soccer (or “football,” or calcio in Italian) is far and away the most popular sport in the country, with the national team having its fair share of awards to go by.
 The nation’s soccer league is known as Serie A, which currently contains 20 different competing teams.
 Juventus, a football club from the Turin region, is one of the strongest.

 This book details the Juventus team’s history and past glory with their official museum, containing plenty of other material to keep any sports fan interested.
 A copy of “Juventus” might best benefit someone who’s already invested in soccer or Serie A, as the rules and details might get a bit confusing for people who are out of the loop.

 That being said, anyone looking to learn more about Italy’s sports culture could benefit from this text.
 Even those who are new to the language should find themselves managing just fine with the bilingual edition.

 Abruzzo is another one of Italy’s many regions.
 Located on the coast, just south of Central Italy, the region is worth knowing for everything from its resort towns to its dialects to even its unique olive oils.
 The land itself, however, is just as unique and breathtaking as the culture that lives within it.

-“Abruzzo: Una terra da scoprire” is a bilingual book that takes the reader through the beauty and wonder of the eastern region.
+“Abruzzo: Una terra da scoprire” (Abruzzo: A Land to Discover) is a bilingual book that takes the reader through the beauty and wonder of the eastern region.
 There are a number of photographs within the book that could capture the attention of any Italian student, providing a unique visual journey into a very specific corner of the country’s culture.